-Windows users are already familiar as to how the operating system lets your change your computer name via the Control Panel.
+Windows users are already familiar with how the operating system lets you change your computer name via the Control Panel.
 You have to open the Control Panel, select System applet, Advanced System Settings from the left side.
-In the System properties box which opens, under Computer Name tab, you set a Computer description, rename the computer and workgroup or domain membership for the computer.
+In the System properties box which opens, under Computer Name tab, you set a Computer description, rename the computer, and workgroup or domain membership for the computer.

 Rename computer in Windows 8.1

 Open the Charms bar and select Settings and then PC Settings.
 Next click on PC and Devices and then PC Info.

 Here you will see the option to Rename PC.
 Click on the Rename PC link and you will be presented with a box to Rename your PC.
 Enter the new desired name and click on Next and follow the process to the end.

 On the restart, you will find that your Windows 8.1 PC has the new name you just set.